-Balance at January 1, 2012 \$ 441 Additions based on tax positions related to the prior years 40 Decrease based on tax positions related to the prior year (51) Decrease based on settlements with taxing authorities (19) Balance at December 31, 2013 \$ 411 Additions based on tax positions related to the current year 2,410 Decrease based on tax positions related to the prior year (333) Balance at December 31, 2014 \$ 2,488 Additions based on tax positions related to the current year 735 Balance at December 31, 2015 \$ 3,223
+Unrecognize d Tax Benefits

+Balance at January 1, 2014 \$ 411

+Additions based on tax positions related to the current year 2,410

+Decrease based on tax positions related to the prior year (333)

+Balance at December 31, 2014 2,488

+Additions based on tax positions related to the current year 735

+Balance at December 31, 2015 3,223

+Additions based on tax positions related to the prior year 117

+Balance at December 31, 2016 \$ 3,340

-Of the \$3.2 million of unrecognized tax benefits at December 31, 2015, \$0.8 million would affect the effective tax rate of continuing operations and \$2.4 million would affect the effective tax rate of discontinued operations, if recognized.
-We do not expect that changes in the liability for unrecognized tax benefits during the next 12 months will have a significant impact on our financial position or results of operations.
+Of the \$3.3 million of unrecognized tax benefits at December 31, 2016, \$0.9 million would affect the effective tax rate of continuing operations and \$2.4 million would affect the effective tax rate of discontinued operations, if recognized.
+As of December 31, 2016, we have \$2.4 million of unrecognized tax benefits related to positions taken on our tax returns for discontinued operations.
+While such tax returns remain subject to audit by tax authorities, it is reasonably possible that these unrecognized tax benefits may decrease over the next 12 months due to the expiration of statute of limitations.

-As of December 31, 2015 and 2014, an immaterial amount was accrued for the potential payment of interest and penalties.
-Accrued interest and penalties are recorded as a component of provision for income taxes on our consolidated statement of operations.
+As of December 31, 2016 and 2015, a de minimis amount was accrued for the potential payment of interest and penalties.
+Accrued interest and penalties are recorded as a component of provision for income taxes on our consolidated statement of earnings.

 We file income tax returns with federal, state, local and foreign jurisdictions.
-Tax years 2012, 2013, and 2014 are subject to future examinations by federal tax authorities.
-Tax years 2009 through 2014 are subject to future examinations by state and local tax authorities.
-The Company is currently under audit by the states of Illinois, New York, and Florida.
-Our foreign income tax filings are subject to future examinations by the local foreign tax authorities for tax years 2007 through 2014.
+Tax years 2012 through 2015 are subject to future examinations by federal tax authorities.
+Tax years 2009 through 2015 are subject to future examinations by state and local tax authorities.
+Currently, the Company is not under audit by any tax authority.
+Our foreign income tax filings are subject to future examinations by the local foreign tax authorities for tax years 2009 through 2015.